 Protection Orders Not Involving Domestic Violence (2C:14-14)

-Other grounds for a protection order may include actions (or attempts) that involve “nonconsensual sexual contact, sexual penetration, or lewdness.”
+Other grounds for a protection order may include actions (or attempts) that involve “nonconsensual sexual contact, sexual penetration, or lewdness” through the New Jersey Sexual Assault Survivor Protection Act (SASPA).
 Provisions have recently been added that pertain to stalking, harassment, and cyber-harassment.
 A parent or guardian may file on behalf of a minor or someone incapable of doing so.
+A judge can issue an ex parte TRO under SASPA if they believe it's necessary to protect the victim's safety and well-being.
+See N.J.S.A. §§ 2C:14-13, et seq.
+A hearing for a final order typically takes place within ten days.

 Hearing Procedure (2C:25-29)